dmkgll/dd/_posts/2024-01-17-meme-warefare.md

 ---
 layout: default
-permalink: meme-warefare
+permalink: meme-warfare
 ---

-# on meme warefare in a dim age
+# on meme warfare in a dim age